 Is diacetyl the only substance that can cause popcorn lung when breathed in?

-Even though breathing in diacetyl is linked to the factory workers developing popcorn lung, the condition can also be caused by breathing in, among other substances, metal oxide fumes (for instance through welding), and formaldehyde (used as an embalming agent).
+Even though breathing in diacetyl is linked to factory workers developing popcorn lung, the condition can also be caused by breathing in, among other substances, metal oxide fumes (for instance through welding), and formaldehyde (used as an embalming agent).

 While these substances are banned in TPD compliant e-liquid (see below), cigarette smoke does contain metals such as cadmium, chromium, and nickel as well as diacetyl and formaldehyde.
 As such, if there was anyone at risk of popcorn lung, it would actually be cigarette smokers.
 But even smoking is not a major risk factor as stated by Public Health England:

 “Diacetyl is banned as an ingredient from e-cigarettes and e-liquids in the UK.
 It had been detected in some e-liquid flavourings in the past, but at levels hundreds of times lower than in cigarette smoke.
 Even at these levels, smoking is not a major risk factor for this rare disease.”

 The simple answer is no. According to Cancer Research UK:

 “There’s no good evidence that e-cigarettes could cause the lung condition called popcorn lung.
 There’s been no cases of popcorn lung reported in people who use e-cigarettes.”

 This is especially true if you purchase e-liquids that are free from diacetyl.
 The EU’s Tobacco Products Directive banned the use of diacetyl in e-liquids in 2016 along with a whole host of other substances, including pentane 2,3 dione, formaldehyde and metals, such as cadmium, chromium, iron, lead, mercury and nickel.
 The full list of TPD-banned ingredients for e-liquids can be found here.

 In conclusion …